The Best Man (1964) Gore Vidal A+

 The Best Man

-This 1964 American political drama, beautifully directed by Franklin J. Schaffner (his most significant achievement), is adapted by Gore Vidal from his 1960 play of the same title.
+This 1964 American political drama, beautifully directed by Franklin J. Schaffner (his most notable achievement), is adapted from Gore Vidal’s 1960 play of the same title.
 The film boasts three outstanding performances:

 Henry Fonda as former Secretary of State and presidential candidate William Russell.